 The Construct – All Access Makerspace

-The Construct at RIT is an all-access makerspace is designed to serve the needs of innovative student, employees, or faculty seeking to create new products, inventions and applications.
-“The Construct” (located on the 4th floor of Institute Hall) enables RIT to foster students ideas and aspirations, especially if you are aiming to design, build, and realize new technologies or products that will impact the world.
+The Construct at RIT is an all-access makerspace designed to serve the needs of innovative students, employees, or faculty seeking to create new products, inventions, and applications.
+“The Construct” (located on the 4th floor of Institute Hall) enables students to foster ideas and aspirations.
+Especially students aiming to design, build, and realize new technologies or products that will impact the world.
 The Construct is equipped with machines and tools for milling, cutting, circuit board fabrication, 3D printing, rapid prototyping, etc.

 The Construct is an area for functional prototyping, as well as cross-disciplinary collaboration.
 The creation of such workspaces has allowed students from any discipline to come together and create products based upon any innovative concepts they might have - especially those that would benefit from interdisciplinary teamwork.